flaf/debian-pkg-wims/README.md

         # key `/etc/ssl/private/ssl-cert-snakeoil.key`) with
         # the value of the command `hostname --fqdn` as
         # "Subject Alternative Name".
 Of course, you can
-        # change the configuration above to use another (and
+        # change the configuration below to use another (and
         # not self signed) certificate.
         SSLEngine             on
         SSLCertificateFile    /etc/ssl/certs/ssl-cert-snakeoil.pem